debi-dsti/New_Projects_2024-README/README.md

-# .Here are my new projects for 2024
+# .Here Are My New Projects for 2024